Duane Slick

 Duane Slick (born 1961) is a Meskwaki artist and educator of Ho-Chunk descent.
-He is known for his monochromatic paintings.
-He has taught fine arts at Rhode Island School of Design (RISD) since 1995.
+He is known for his work influenced by his heritage, and for his series of prints and paintings depicting coyotes – a trickster character in Native cultures.

-Biography
+Early life and education

 Duane Slick was born 1961 in Waterloo, Iowa, to a Meskwaki father and a Ho-Chunk mother.

-He received a BFA degree in painting and a BA degree in Art Education from the University of Northern Iowa.
-Slick completed an MFA degree in 1990 in painting from the University of California, Davis (UC Davis).
+He received a BFA degree in painting and a BA degree in Art Education from the University of Northern Iowa in 1986.
+Slick completed an MFA degree in 1990 in painting from the University of California, Davis.
 While at UC Davis, he was mentored by artist George Longfish.
 He previously taught at Institute of American Indian Arts (IAIA) in Santa Fe, New Mexico, from 1992 to 1995.
 Since 1995, Slick has taught printmaking and painting at Rhode Island School of Design (RISD).